timcmartin/timcmartin.github.io/src/soups/minestrone_soup.md

 4. Add garlic and cook, stirring, until fragrant, about 30 seconds.
 Add tomatoes and cook, stirring, until most of their moisture has evaporated and the mixture starts to fry.
-(The sound should change from a sputtering simmering sound to a sharper crackle as vegetables start to fry.)
-Add reserved bean-cooking liquid, beans, and Parmesan rind, if using.
-Let broth simmer for at least 10 minutes.
+(The sound should change from a sputtering simmering sound to a sharper crackle as vegetables start to fry).
 5. Add Parmesan Rind and drain and rinse 2 cups of canned beans and add them to the soup, along with 2 quarts of homemade vegetable stock, or store-bought or homemade low-sodium chicken stock.
 Let simmer for 30 minutes before